szabgab/pydigger.com/README.md

 github-token: "131491461"
 ```

-Sign up to GitHub, get a "Personal access token" from https://github.com/settings/tokens and save it
+Sign up to GitHub, create a [Personal access token](https://github.com/settings/tokens)
+(give it a name that you can easily recognize, e.g. PyDigger Development Token)
-in the config.yml file in the github-token field.
+and save it in the config.yml file in the github-token field.

 Run on the server in crontab: